Dobefu/DLiteScript/docs/content/docs/standard-library/math/abs.md

 +++
 title = 'math.abs'
 linkTitle = 'abs'
-description = 'Returns the absolute value of a number.' weight = 0 draft = false
+description = 'Return the absolute value of a number.
+Calculate the non-negative value of any number, removing the sign for maths operations.
+Part of the math namespace.' weight = 0 draft = false
 +++